Observation-driven correction of numerical weather prediction for marine winds: Results

 \section{Results}

 We present our results in three parts.
-First, we evaluate the global performance of our model, understanding its performance throughout the different platform types and in comparison with the global numerical forecasting models.
+First, we evaluate the global performance of ORCA, analysing its performance throughout the different platform types and in comparison with the global numerical forecasting models.
 Second, we conduct an extensive spatial analysis to identify potential regional patterns and areas where the model performs well or struggles.
-Finally, we perform ocean-wide inference, leveraging the model's capability to generate predictions at arbitrary locations, including at grid points, across the entire ocean domain.
+Finally, we perform ocean-wide inference, leveraging the model's capability to generate predictions at arbitrary locations, across the entire ocean domain.
 We compare the gridded model outputs against the full GFS field.

 We focus on specific oceanic case studies to examine in detail how the wind field is modified in localized regions, and how the spatial density of nearby observations influences these corrections.